What is brand management? First of all, this topic is very important for any business.

 Brand management is a multitude of tactics used to raise brand awareness and increase the perception of the public about your company.

-If you have good brand management, you create recurring customers.
+If you have good trademark management, you create recurring customers.
 Look at Apple.
 Why do you go every year and buy their new products?
-Because they have good brand management (and good products).
+Because they have good management (and good products).

 Why Is Brand Management Important?

 Brand management can dramatically decrease your costs.
-When done correctly, brand management establishes solid brand awareness and creates loyal customers.
+When done correctly, trademark management establishes solid brand awareness and creates loyal customers.

 What does that mean, you ask?
 Well, you will need to spend significantly less money for marketing and advertising.
 To stick with our previous example, Apple doesn’t pay almost any money on advertising.